WHY McGINNISS HIMMEL?

-MISSION To accurately provide families and individuals in North Florida the best value for the most appropriate and comprehensive protection possible with emphasis on the potentially “life changing” coverages.
+MISSION: To accurately provide families and individuals in the South East US the best value for the most appropriate protection possible with emphasis on the potentially “life changing” coverages.
 We will ask the right questions, actively listen in order to understand their unique risks and needs, and then provide guidance and education in plain and understandable terms on how to manage their specific risks.
 All while providing our services with the attitude and outlook of, “how would we handle this, or what would we do, if we were speaking to our Grandmother.”

-We are an INDEPENDENT insurance agency, SPECIALIZING in insurance for individuals and families (auto, home, life), with a focus on EDUCATING our clients about their options while providing INDIVIDUALIZED, EXPERIENCED, & LOCAL guidance along with unique SOLUTIONS to help our clients recover from life’s unexpected events.
+We are an INDEPENDENT insurance agency, FOCUSED on insurance for individuals and families (auto, home, life), with a focus on EDUCATING our clients about their options while providing INDIVIDUALIZED, EXPERIENCED, & LOCAL guidance along with unique SOLUTIONS to help our clients recover from life’s unexpected events.

 Not every insurance companies policy is the same.
 Many of them are VERY different.
 For example, some include animal liability coverage (dog bites) where some make you purchase it separate, and some don’t offer it at all.
 By being independent, we can match you to what fits, instead of saying, “Here is the (only) option I have, I hope it fits.”